 - Pricing Pages

-- A QR code to your WeChat official account
+- A QR code to your WeChat official account (and other social media accounts if available)

 - A live chat would be great as well

-- Design a mobile-friendly Website
+Design a mobile-friendly website

 China has more mobile phone users than any other country, so it’s important that your website is optimized for viewing on a smartphone.
 Your site should be easy to read and understand – with an average text size no larger than 12pts or less in order to accommodate smaller screens (and avoid wasting time).